This component defines nodes to control the camera,

 LOD allows to implement level-of-detail,

-where different versions of 3D scene are displayed depending
+where different versions of some object are displayed depending

 on the camera distance.

 geometry for collision purposes, or even to turn the collisions off

 (like a fake wall hiding a secret room in games).

 Billboard may be used to create sprites, as it aligns

 geometry (flat or not) with respect to the camera.

 These nodes define the initial camera position, rotation, and field of view.

 Viewpoint makes a perspective projection (objects further away are smaller),

 OrthoViewpoint makes an orthographic projection.